sunfounder/thales_kit/docs/source/_build/html/_sources/Introduction to Raspberry Pi Pico.rst.txt

         - Enables or diables your Pico
         - Start and stop your Pico from another microcontroller.
     *   - GPxx_ADCx
-        - General-purpose input/output or analogue input
+        - General-purpose input/output or analog input
-        - Used as an analogue input as well as a digital input or output – but not both at the same time.
+        - Used as an analog input as well as a digital input or output – but not both at the same time.
     *   - ADC_VREF
-        - Analogue-to-digital converter (ADC) voltage reference
+        - Analog-to-digital converter (ADC) voltage reference
-        - A special input pin which sets a reference voltage for any analogue inputs.
+        - A special input pin which sets a reference voltage for any analog inputs.
     *   - AGND
-        - Analogue-to-digital converter (ADC) 0 volts ground
+        - Analog-to-digital converter (ADC) 0 volts ground
         - A special ground connection for use with the ADC_VREF pin.
     *   - 3V3(O)
         - 3.3 volts power